Haru-Tachibana/FocusFlow/README.md

 # FocusFlow - ADHD Task Management App

-A comprehensive web application designed specifically for ADHD and neurodivergent individuals to help manage tasks, goals, and daily activities with smart scheduling and visual progress tracking.
+A comprehensive web application designed specifically for ADHD and neurodivergent individuals to help manage habits, skills, and daily activities with smart scheduling and visual progress tracking.

 ## Features

 ### 🔐 User Authentication
-- Secure signup/login system
+- Secure signup/login system with Supabase
-- Data persistence with localStorage
+- Persistent authentication state (no redirect on refresh)
+- Guest mode for trying the app
 - User preferences management

 ### 📅 Calendar Integration